Seeing the Masada sunrise and hiking the Masada Snake Path is a must when in Israel.

-Guided tours of Masada at sunrise include transportation but don’t cover the entry fee for the Masada.
+Guided Masada sunrise tours include transportation but don’t cover the entry fee for the Masada.

 The tour is not guided – you get a driver that gives you some basic information about the sites you are visiting, and that coordinates the timings and movements from one place to another.
 The tour also goes to Ein Gedi Reserve and to the Dead Sea, so you get to see three of the best attractions in Israel in just one day.

 This is honestly an excellent tour.
 I have done other tours of the Masada and the Dead Sea where I was pushed around the site in a terrible rush and ended up spending a whopping hour at a Dead Sea cosmetics factory – what a waste of time!

 TIP: If you do a Masada tour at sunrise, make sure to bring water and some food for the day.